 The Portfolio may, at times, invest in shares of ETFs in lieu of making direct investments in equity securities.
-ETFs may provide more efficient and economical exposure to the type of companies and geographic locations in which the Portfolio seeks to invest than direct investments.
-The Portfolio may invest in depositary receipts, instruments of supranational entities denominated in the currency of any country, securities of multinational companies and "semi-governmental securities", and enter into forward commitments.
+ETFs may provide more efficient and economical exposure to the types of companies and geographic locations in which the Portfolio seeks to invest than direct investments.